golemfactory/golem-sdk-cli/README.md

 ### Signing the manifest

-To use URLs outside the default whitelist, you need to sign the manifest with a key provided by Golem.
+If the provider configured an audited-payload rule for URLs outside the whitelist, you can get access to such URLs, on the provision they are declared in the manifest, and the manifest is signed by the key linked with the certificate accepted by the provider.

-**NOTE:** Currently there is no process for obtaining the certificate needed to validate the manifest signature.
-Please contact us on [Discord](https://chat.golem.network) if you need to use URLs outside the default whitelist.

-If your private key is encrypted, you will need to provide the correct passphrase (`-p` or `--passphrase` option).

 To sign the manifest, run: